harveyormston/osc_gen/README.md

         wt.set_waves(ws)
         zo.write_to_file('osc_gen_sin_tri.h2p')

-Of course, we don't have to use all 16 slots. we could use only the first 5, for example.
+Of course, we don't have to use all 16 slots.
+We could use only the first 5, for example.